 ⦁ How expensive will it be to fix if it does?

 It’s true that diesels by nature have stronger blocks as they run higher compression ratios, but reliability goes much further than the fuel choice.

 Turbo failure can be expensive to fix on both.
 As an example, some diesels have a particulate filter which traps dirt from the exhaust to reduce emissions.
 However if we do too many short trips, this can become blocked and very expensive if replacement is needed.
 It’s too simple to say that one fuel is more reliable than the other.
 There are other reasons for not buying a diesel, but I won’t be too unkind about them: My Father-in-law has one….

 Higher Mileage means Worse Reliability

 I would urge everyone to see past mileage.
 A car that’s done 100,000 miles sitting on the motorway may be more reliable than something on 30,000 that’s never left town.
-My own car has done well over 100,000, and it’s actually running better now than when i bought it.
+My old Focus had done well over 110,000, and it was actually running better then than when I bought it.
 It’s all down to maintenance.
 We need to look at car condition over car mileage.
 The car condition tells us much more accurately whether it’s worth our money.
-Clues like cheap, mismatching tyres and missing service history is more telling.
+Clues like cheap, mismatching tyres and missing services are more telling.
 For mileage, around 10-15,000 per year is absolutely fine for those looking to buy.
 Cars from the last 20 years or so can take much higher mileage than many think….

 0-60 Times are Critical